 -

-A sandy or gritty sensation, especially as the day progresses
+A sandy or gritty sensation, especially late in the day

 -

-The feeling that something is in your eye
+Feeling like something is stuck in your eye

 -